antor10655gh/-manufacturer-website-client-side/README.md

 #### 6.Admin can set role of user as admin for admin panel.

+#### 7.User and Admin have my profile where they can update their profile.

 ### All routes or pages are here---

 #### 1.Home